 Radon is a very radioactive gas, belonging to the family of so-called noble or inert gases.
 E' tanto pericoloso quanto insidioso poiché non può essere percepito con i normali sensi in quanto risulta incolore, odorless and tasteless.

-L'atomo del Radon 222
+The Radon 222 atom

 Radon produces itself “nuclear decay” of the Radius, another very radioactive element which in turn derives from the decay of Uranium.